 The other critical element in the success of server virtualization is the software.
 The hypervisors perform an excellent job of efficiently virtualizing the server’s computing and memory resources.
 While bare metal systems still outperform CPUs under control of a hypervisor the difference is negligible for most use cases, especially when factoring in the capabilities of sharing server resources.
 If the hypervisor only delivered 5% of the performance of the CPU, virtualization’s popularity would be nothing like it is today.

 Most storage consolidation strategies try to consolidate down to a single storage system, creating a storage mainframe instead of a storage hypervisor.
 The alternative to the storage mainframe approach is software defined storage (SDS) but in most cases it doesn’t efficiently deliver on the storage IO potential of the devices it manages.
 The lack of efficiency limits SDS’s success.
 The next two blogs in this series explain in detail the problems with today’s storage consolidation strategies.
 The fourth blog in this series provides insight into how a hypervisor-like approach to storage is necessary for a successful long lasting storage consolidation strategy.

 Storage Switzerland is also providing a live webinar that discusses the challenges with storage consolidation and discusses the various approaches to creating a sustainable strategy.
-You can sign up for our webinar “Designing a Storage Consolidation Strategy for Today, the Future and the Cloud.”
-Pre-register today and get a copy of our latest eBook, “Consolidating Storage in the Modern Data Center”, available exclusively to pre-registrants.
+You can sign up for our on demand webinar “Designing a Storage Consolidation Strategy for Today, the Future and the Cloud” and get a copy of our latest eBook, “Consolidating Storage in the Modern Data Center”, available to registrants.